datanav/docs/system/brreg.rst

     :container: container-lg pb-3
     :column: col-lg-4 col-md-4 col-sm-6 col-xs-12 p-2 custom-card

-    **Asana**

-    Brønnøysund Register Centre develops and operates digital services that streamline, coordinate and simplify the dialogue with the public sector for individuals and companies.
-    .. link-button:: system/asana
-        :type: ref
-        :text: Read more
-        :classes: read-more
-    ---
     **DBpedia**

     A wikipedia project that is aiming to extract structured content from the information created in the project.